peter-dickinson-books/peterdickinson.com/content/murdermanor.md

 Murder in the Manor
 ===================
+_Published in the Spring edition of_ The Armchair Detective (1991)_.
+Based on a talk given at Mohonk in 1990._

 When I was about twenty, I spent part of a summer tutoring the youngest son of a Scots earl.
 The boy was about fifteen and due to take a sort of milestone examination in the autumn — we all went through it.
 His schoolmasters at Eton had said that he was not likely to pass a single paper, and I was there to see that they were wrong.
 The arrangement was that, if I were satisfied with his work in the morning, he would be allowed to go out and shoot in the afternoon.
 The grouse season had just started.
 The house was an enormous pink castle.
 Parts of it were very old, and no doubt blood-soaked in that brutal fashion peculiar to the Scots clan history.
 Later, the Victorians had tripled its size and various turrets and crenellations and bastions and other baronial fal-lals.